Hero syndrome: Cultural differences

 The categorisation and characterisation of heroes differ between cultures, and as a result, create disparities in how hero syndrome may present itself in different circumstances.

 The classification of heroes in individualistic cultures revolves largely around the idea of "rescuing" someone from harm by putting themselves in physically dangerous situations.
 "Heroes" in these cultures are considered brave, reliable, strong, etc. Furthermore, features that were critical to defining someone as a hero included: self-sacrifice, altruism and selflessness.
 In contrast, collectivistic cultures typically categorise heroes as those whose actions serve the collective goal.
 Heroes in collectivist cultures need to place the needs and interests of the group above their own.
 A sense of patriotism and nationalism in some cases may also be relevant in the construction of a "hero" in collectivist cultures.

 These differences between cultural "hero" stereotypes may also translate to how hero syndrome may be portrayed.
 Violent crimes and physically dangerous situations may be therefore more prevalent in individualist societies due to the element of bravery and sacrifice involved.

 Examples and case studies

 Firefighter arson

 Firefighter arsonists include the very small proportion of firefighters who are dispatched to put out fires of which they were the cause; that is, fires intentionally set by firefighters so they can also gain the satisfaction and accolades of being the heroes and saviours of the incidents.
-In a federal study of more than 80 firefighter arsonists, the most common reason cited for starting the fire was simply the excitement of putting it out, not to cause harm or exact revenge.
+In a federal study of more than 80 firefighter arsonists in the United States, the most common reason cited for starting the fire was simply the excitement of putting it out, not to cause harm or exact revenge.
 Though not all, many recall their motives for committing arson as wishing to be perceived as heroes to other firefighters and their community, committing what may be referred to as vanity fire setting.